The Tobacco Settlement

 Interviews with State AGs and Their Deputies

-June 2017 will mark the 20th anniversary of Mississippi’s settlement with the four largest tobacco companies - the first formal settlement among the states that sued the tobacco companies to recover smoking related health-care costs, including Medicaid expenses.
+June 20, 2017 marks the 20th anniversary of the landmark settlement by several states with the four largest tobacco companies.
+Led by Mississippi AG Mike Moore, this was the first of several settlements secured by a bipartisan coalition of state AGs who sued the tobacco companies to recover smoking related health-care costs, including Medicaid expenses.
 A year later, the companies and remaining states and territories executed the historic Master Settlement Agreement (PDF).

 In the years following the settlement with big tobacco, many oral and written histories have been produced on events leading up to the final agreement.
 But the story of how the agreement came together – with all of its twists and turns – has never been told by the people who were in the room.